brittanyarima/brittanyarima/README.md

 - ☕️ I'm a barista in the mornings and build projects/code in the evenings
 - 🖌️ I'm a big SwiftUI fan and love learning new frameworks
 - 🫶 BIG Google & Stack Overflow fan
-- 👀 I'm currently on the search for my first iOS dev job

  ### Skills
 - 🎨 SwiftUI